JunyuKuang/Spring-for-Twitter/URL Schemes.md

 #### spring2
 The URL can be opened only if Spring has been updated to a supported version.

+#### Note
+Use app ID as scheme if you have multiple editions of Spring installed.

+Spring 3 Beta: com.jonny.drift://

+Spring: com.jonny.spring://

+Spring mini: com.jonny.spring-lite://

 ### Common Parameters
 #### account
 Perform a task with specific account identified by your account name (user screen name).
 The value of account is case insensitive.